SwamiKannan/Creating-Llamaindex-EmbeddingQAFinetuneDataset-compatible-files/README.md

 <li>There are several open source datasets on HuggingFace which may be both nuanced and relevant to the domain we are targetting.
 Not leveraging this data would be a massive opportunity loss
 </li>
 </ol>
+Hence, this code converts a standard dictionary (in a provided format) containing question / answers or question / context details into a json file that can be used to finetune your embedding model using LlamaIndex's finetune library